4 Days in Oaxaca Itinerary: 25+ Best Things To Do

 If last night gave you a taste for mezcal, today you’re going to learn even more about the drink.

 But first, breakfast.
 Head to PAN:AM for the delicious chilaquiles and fresh juices.
-Don’t forget to pick something out of the bread basket that comes around (a pain au chocolat, for instance); everything is freshly made in-house.
+Don’t forget to pick something out of the bread basket that comes around (a pain au chocolat, for instance).
+Everything is freshly made in-house.

 There are plenty of mezcal tours around town (Omar from Oaxacking also leads tours to family-owned, small-batch producers) but we chose and recommend Las Bugambilias.
 I found them through the blog Brooklyn Tropicali, written by an expat living in Oaxaca, and loved that they take their guests to small, family-run palenques (artisanal distilleries).

-The tour with Las Bugambilias isn’t like other tours where it’s all about the drinking, instead you’ll learn in great detail about the process of making mezcal, and see where it all happens.
+You’ll learn in great detail about the process of making mezcal, and see where it all happens.
 Staff at each palenque leads the group through a tasting of their best mezcals and you can purchase bottles in each location.
 Lunch is at a family-owned restaurant.

+A woman - the author of this article - stands on a dirt path amidst tall agave plants, with mountains in the distance.
+She is wearing a red dress.
 A mezcal tour is one of the best things to do in Oaxaca to discover how this liquor is made

 When you return to Oaxaca later in the day, have a rest before heading out for dinner at Cabuche.
 The enmoladas, tortillas rolled in a rich mole sauce, are a must, and the tostadas are all delicious (toppings change regularly).
 It’s a small, family-run restaurant.
 Service can be slow, but it’s made up for by the tasty, affordable food.